Madison County License Hearing Guide

 -

 Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is justified.
+The DPS only needs to show that it is more likely than not that the elements for suspension are met, rather than proving it beyond a reasonable doubt.

 How to Prepare